https://indianmasterminds.com

 A Success Story Built Inside One Household

-The Shukla family lives in the Mumfordganj locality of Prayagraj, where Akriti and her family have long nurtured academic aspirations.
-The family’s ancestral roots, however, remain in Barji Kala, under the Sujanganj region, where the news of the two women’s success spread rapidly and became a matter of local pride.
+The Shukla family lives in the Mumfordganj area of Prayagraj, where academic aspirations have long been encouraged at home.
+The family’s ancestral roots are in Barji Kala under the Sujanganj region of Jaunpur district, where news of the two women’s success quickly spread and became a matter of local pride

 Akriti’s father, Akhilesh Shukla, served as a senior auditor in the defence accounts establishment and built his life in Prayagraj.
 The family environment had always valued education and public service.
 Yet no one anticipated that two daughters of the same household – one daughter and one daughter-in-law – would crack one of the toughest state examinations together.

-The turning point came after Akriti’s brother Amit married Shreya Sharma.
-What began as two women preparing separately soon evolved into a disciplined partnership.
+The turning point came after Akriti’s brother Amit married Shreya Sharma in February 2025.
+What had begun as two women preparing separately soon evolved into a disciplined partnership.

 After graduating in 2019, Shreya made a firm decision: she would prepare for civil services.